Updated August 17th, 2019

 Paleo Frozen Food Delivery Services

 While ordering online can often be slightly pricier than picking up a frozen meal from the grocery store, there are a lot of pros to ordering from an online company.
 For one: it saves you a shopping trip.
 For another: the companies we’ve listed specialize in creating meals for the Paleo Diet.
-Because they make their meals fresh, and often use local vendors and produce, their customers have a wide variety of exciting meal options.
+Because they make their meals fresh, and often use local vendors and seasonal produce, their customers have a wide variety of exciting meal options.

 Paleo on the Go